operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 There is little risk, if this does not pan out we keep going on the current path of compiling them in.

+Another possible risk is users of an airgapped environment will have to install these external validator executables.
+We could supply a mechanism for distributing these external validators as an image.
+For this first release, we will ignore the distribution solutions leaving it to the user to copy the validators onto the system running `operator-sdk`.

 ## Design Details

 ### Test Plan